On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Discussion

-In summary, since the users do not cooperate we get in the worst case $N-M+1$ occurrences of $H$ in the blocks of$H_{\eff}^{(l=0),K}$.
-However, when $N\ge \lf(K+1\ri)M-1$ there are sufficient amount of receive antennas such that the probability that $H$ has small determinant, is small enough to compensate for the impact of $H$ on $r_{\eff}^{2}$.
+In summary, since the users do not cooperate we get at worst $N-M+1$ occurrences of $H$ in the blocks of $H_{\eff}^{(l=0),K}$.
+However, when $N\ge \lf(K+1\ri)M-1$ there is a sufficient amount of receive antennas to compensate for the impact of $H$ on $r_{\eff}^{2}$, by decreasing the probability that $H$ has small determinant.